OzanMuhcu/DSA210_Term_Project/README.md

 - **Group 2:** Games using any opening except C20
 ---

+### Hypothesis Testing

+To move beyond descriptive analysis, I conducted a formal hypothesis test to investigate whether the C41 opening (Philidor Defense) results in more draws than expected compared to all other openings.

+### Research Question

+Does the C41 opening result in more draws compared to other openings?

+### Hypotheses

+- **Null Hypothesis (H₀):**
+  The proportion of draws with C41 is less than or equal to the proportion of draws in all other openings.

+- **Alternative Hypothesis (H₁):**
+  The proportion of draws with C41 is greater than in other openings.

+### Test Method

+I used a one-sided two-proportion Z-test to compare the draw rates between:

+- **Group 1:** Games using the C41 opening (Philidor Defense)
+- **Group 2:** Games using any other opening except C41

 ## **Expected Findings**

 By the end of this project, I expect to answer questions such as: